Social distancing in networks: A web-based interactive experiment: Online Appendix

 \subsection{Theory}

-In this section, we lay down the theoretical model that underpins our experiments and summarizes the hypotheses that we test.
+In this section, we set out the theoretical model with greater generality.
 The model is similar to those found in the theoretical economics literature on self-protection against a contagious process on fixed networks \citeplatex{CDG_2017, AMO_2016}.

 Consider a set of $N={1,2,\ldots,n}$ risk-neutral agents on an unweighted and undirected network $\mathbf{G}$.
 If a link between agents $i$ and $j$ is present, then $G_{ij}=G_{ji}=1$.
 Otherwise $G_{ij}=G_{ji}=0$.
 Each agent $i$ simultaneously chooses whether to practice social distancing, at a cost $c>0$ to herself.